 Storing your food properly is one of the best ways to protect yourselves and your family from food poisoning.
 If food is not properly stored and chilled, the harmful bacteria in it can grow rapidly leading to food spoilage and possible illness.

 To help stop bacteria from growing, refrigerate or freeze leftovers as quickly as possible (ideally within two hours after they’ve been prepared).
 Leftovers must be put in containers with tight-fitting lids or covered tightly with plastic wrap to minimize potential contamination and to keep the food from drying out.

 Food containers will extend the life of food and keep it from drying out, developing freezer burn, and absorbing odors.
 Make sure that your food storage containers are clean and only use them for storing food and leftovers.

 Benefits of Using Food Storage Containers

 Food storage containers are designed to preserve foods, help organize our kitchen space, and make our life easier.

 - By storing extra quantities of food we can save money.
 Storing leftovers in proper food containers helps avoid food waste.

 - Food storage containers are portable and easy to put in handbags, which makes carrying food to different places easy.

 - Storing food in reusable containers is one of the best ways to reduce our environmental impact associated with throwing away single-use containers.

 - They can also be used for preserving pantry food such as spices, tea, rice, flour, grains, and a range of kitchen ingredients that require storage.

 The Advantages of Glass Storage Containers

 Glass food storage containers have more benefits than plastic containers, making them a better choice for your needs.

 1. The glass is safer for storing food than plastic

 Glass food storage containers don’t leach unwanted, poisonous chemicals when in contact with food.
-Glass is inert and non-porous natural material.
+Glass is an inert and non-porous natural material.
 Glass containers are free from any leakage and safe for using over and over again.

 Plastic containers can get warped in contact with hot food.
 Reheating food in plastic containers may cause them to melt, which increases the likelihood of chemical leaching.